web-platform-tests/wpt.fyi/api/query/README.md

 > NOTE: Or-conjuction takes less precedence than `and`.
 Precedence can be modified
 > using parens, e.g. `chrome:pass and (firefox:!pass or safari:!pass)`

+#### File contents

+> BETA: This feature is under development and may change without warning.

+The `contains` atom filters result down to those where the test file's source contains the given query in its content.

+    `contains:shadowroot`

 ## /api/search

 The `/api/search` endpoint takes an HTTP `POST` method, where the body is of the format